tronkko/dirent/README.md

 scandir  | Demonstrate scandir() function cat      | Print a text file to screen

-To build the example programs, first install [CMake](https://cmake.org/).
+Please install [CMake](https://cmake.org/) to build example and test programs.
-Then, with CMake installed, open command prompt and create a temporary directory ``c:\temp\dirent`` for the build files as
+Then, open command prompt and create a temporary directory ``c:\temp\dirent`` for the build files as

 ```
 c:\